 THE HISTORY OF THE HISTORY OF VICHY FRANCE

-The trauma of the Nazi occupation, living through yet another World War fought on French soil, and the civil war in France fought between the Resistance and the Vichy collaborators was so deep that the French constructed the de Gaulle myth that most French were part of the Resistance from the very beginning.
+The trauma of the Nazi occupation, living through yet another World War fought on French soil, and the civil war in France fought between the Resistance and the Vichy collaborators was so deep that the French constructed the Charles de Gaulle myth that most French were part of the Resistance from the very beginning.
 The French policy is to keep the state archives confidential for fifty years.
 French police happily collaborated with the Germans when the rounded up the Jews to send them to the death camps, pictures of these French gendarmes were air-brushed out of the pictures in this period.